kuzzleio/documentation-old/src/sdk-reference/security/get-user-rights.md

 ]
 ```

-Given a Kuzzle Backend user id (`kuid`), retrieves the list of permissions granted to that user.
+Given a Kuzzle user id (`kuid`), retrieves the list of permissions granted to that user.

 ---